alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 rtt min/avg/max/mdev = 0.096/0.096/0.096/0.000 ms
 ```

-...demonstrating that `osite0` is now an alias for a hostname `zxd674r63j44zfj7.onion` - which itself is a name that is bound to a virtual interface on your machine, and to which `torrc` will forward connections:
+...demonstrating that `osite0` is now an alias for a hostname `zxd674r63j44zfj7.onion` - which itself is a name that is bound to a virtual interface on your machine, and to which `torrc` is now configured forward connections on port 80:

 ```
 root@invalid:~# grep zxd674r63j44zfj7.onion /etc/tor/torrc